Media Center

 When considering assertiveness in the workplace, what are the actual parameters?
 What does it entail for women and why is it a topic of discussion?

-Oswald’s Women’s Leadership Council hosted Kelly Keefe, President at ERChealth, this week to share her insights on these questions and how they should apply to Oswald Companies.
+Oswald’s Women’s Leadership Council hosted Kelly Keefe, President & CEO at ERC, to share her insights on these questions and how they should apply to Oswald Companies.

 Kelly opened the discussion by asking “What does being assertive mean?”